Empa, Cyprus

 Empa (Έμπα) is one of the largest villages in Paphos, Cyprus.
 It is spread over a wide area and not only borders Paphos but also the villages of Chlorakas, Kissonerga, Tala, Tremithousa and Mesogi.
-It has a population of 4,500 people.
+It has a population of more than 4,000 people.

 History

 The village already existed by the Byzantine era and it is known from the Frankish period with the same name.
 The 15th century Cypriot historian Leontios Machairas in his Chronicle, par.
 129, mentions a visit of the King of Cyprus, Peter I (1359–1369), quoting "...and the king went hunting and reached Emba towards Paphos...".

 Louis de Mas Latrie includes the village both amongst those that belonged to the family of the king of Cyprus during the period of Frankish rule, and as one of the king's villages that cultivated sugarcane.
 During 1468 the village had fallen under the region of Chrysochous, under the regional law officer (bailliage).